ispras/oss-sydr-fuzz/projects/pytorch/README.md

 ## Perfomance note

-This project uses some perfomance related settings and you can tune this for your machine:
+This project uses some performance related settings and you can tune this for your machine:

 * `-rss_limit_mb=30720` in *.toml - Memory usage limit for libFuzzer (in Mb), default 30GB.
 Use 0 to disable the limit.
 If an input requires more than this amount of RSS memory to execute, the process is treated as a failure case.
 The limit is checked in a separate thread every second.